ezra-jeo/CCAPDEV-MCO/README.md

 npm init
 npm i bcrypt express express-handlebars express-session mongoose multer
 ```
-Step 2.
+### Step 2.
 Set-up the Database
--  Import the orgs2pick-connection.json file as the connection which will automatically import the database and their collections.
+- Import the orgs2pick-connection.json file as the connection, which will automatically import the database and its collections.
--  The specific json files are also provided and can be imported individually should problems arise.
+-  The specific JSON files are also provided and can be imported individually should problems arise.

-Step 3.
+### Step 3.
 Run the application
 - Run node app.js to execute the application
 ```
 node app.js